 At MSP-C, we appreciate the value of face-to-face meetings, whether we’re brainstorming content with our internal teams or presenting strategy ideas to clients.
 But let’s be real: With Slack, Messenger, email, texting and everything in between, no one needs to make as much eye contact anymore.
 Which doesn’t do much to enhance our communication skills.

-As editor of Sky, I oversee content creation for our Delta Air Lines client.
+As editor-in-chief of Sky, I oversee content creation for our Delta Air Lines client.
 But my career started with news journalism.
 For years I worked for the Associated Press, first in Washington, D.C., (back during the Clinton administration) and then in the Wisconsin State Capitol, reporting on everything from natural disasters to the state budget process.
 I still love writing and talking to people for stories, so I try to pitch in whenever possible on Sky.
 That means not only travel stories, but also writing profiles of notable people.